7 things to know about Lebanon's parliament elections

 For the disenfranchised and the forgotten, election season is a chance to get noticed.

 Manal Kortam is running, but only symbolically — she has no right to run or vote because she's Palestinian.
-Actually, her mother is Lebanese, but under Lebanese law women cannot pass down citizenship.
+Actually, her mother is Lebanese and father Palestinian, but under Lebanese law women cannot pass down citizenship.

 There are about 174,000 registered Palestinian refugees in Lebanon, many of them descendants of those who fled to the country after the creation of Israel in 1948.
 They have no citizenship and few rights, are highly restricted in where they can work, and are often seen as a disruption to the delicate sectarian balance.